ziro7/Forward/README.md

 - Integrations tests project for the CV CRUD operation project.
 - Blazor - Server side blazor frontend.
 - Core - Shared project with models
-- Core tests - Unit test for the core project.
 - ASP.NET Core web api with Graph Route endpoints.

 The solution is a page about me, where there is some pages about hobbies, a CV part and later a section on coding puzzles i might not add until later.
 The CV part is the main are of focus, as it talk to the backend.